-In 2008/09, the market Abilities Fund supported 5 projects that assisted 53 participants.
-Of those, 23 participants had some employment during the year.
+In 2009/10, the market Abilities Fund supported 5 projects that assisted 85 participants.
+Of those, 25 participants had some employment at 10 hours a week or more, at minimum wage or higher.

 The market Abilities Team is composed of specialized staff in the Winnipeg, Interlake and Central regions that assist persons with disabilities enrolled in the Employment and Income Assistance Program to transition to employment.
 The Team identifies individuals interested in employment, assesses their employment needs, promotes their employment abilities and provides employment-related supports and services.
 The Team also refers individuals to appropriate employment organizations for people with disabilities.